ring-lang/ring/applications/tetris/README.md

 # Features

-(1) You can move the shape (Right|Left)
+(1) You can move and rotate the shapes, increase the speed.

-(2) You can rotate the shape (Up key)

-(3) New Shapes are selected in random way (Different Shape, Color & Position)
+(2) New Shapes are selected in random way (Different Shape, Color & Position)

-(4) You can press the DOWN key to increase the speed

-(5) Pressing the SPACE key will RESTART the game

-(6) Score: You get 10 points when completing a row (The game check for nested rows completion as expected)
+(3) Score: You get 10 points when completing a row (The game check for nested rows completion as expected)

-(7) The game is designed to work forever without user interaction (After Game Over, the Game Restart automatically)
+(4) The game is designed to work forever without user interaction (After Game Over, the Game Restart automatically)

 # Using RingPM